Explores the benefits of workforce planning, the activities involved and the stages of the workforce planning process

 While many employers recognise the importance of offering access routes such as apprenticeships, the practicalities of introducing anything new can be a stumbling block.
 To overcome this issue, the CIPD offers employers help with designing and running high-quality apprenticeships that support business and workforce strategies.

-The recently revised CIPD guide for employers on apprenticeships that work outlines the business case for offering apprenticeships as well as the far-reaching benefits for society, and provides practical information on the steps employers need to take to set up a successful apprenticeship programme.
+The CIPD guide for employers on apprenticeships that work outlines the business case for offering apprenticeships as well as the far-reaching benefits for society, and provides practical information on the steps employers need to take to set up a successful apprenticeship programme.
 Key takeaways to ensure success include: